brycexu/MachineLearning/README.md

 13. C14_SVD

 ***************************************************************************
-The second part ---> The study of Coursera--Machine Learning by Andew Ng
+The second part ---> The study of Coursera--Machine Learning by Andrew Ng
 ***************************************************************************
 1. Linear Regression